 Ironically, the Lord’s willingness to send Nahum, whose name means “comfort,” into such a hopeless situation as Nineveh shows how He is more confident in us than we are in ourselves (Nah.
 1:7).
 The book is about God’s anger yet using a prophet whose name means comfort shows God true heart.
 The metropolitan area of Houston was impacted by flood waters from Hurricane Harvey, that covered a space of 10,000 square miles, equal to almost the same space as the entire state of Massachusetts, comparable to an area that could encompass Chicago, Philadelphia, Baltimore, and Detroit, and it recently made the history books.
 Last recorded flood of this magnitude was 100 years ago when hurricanes weren’t named.
 This one rained fifteen trillion gallons in the area.
 I write this to tell of the outpouring of help and rescue by people (voluntarily) for others in harm’s way was nothing short of inspiring.
 It was one of those moments when people were at their best when things got worst.
 That is an example the refuge God provides, and it comes from the best part of man as He so intends.
 Scripture says “He causes his sun to rise on the evil and the good, and sends rain on the righteous and the unrighteous. (c. f Matt.
 5:45).

 Nineveh, a city of Assyria, was a brutal imperialism that was a curse to the lands of the Middle East for a couple of centuries in the Old Testament.
 It was located in northern Iraq, near on the outskirts of the city of Mosul.
 Many believe that the hanging gardens of the seven wonders of the world were actually in Nineveh.
 Their policy was of westward conquest and world domination.
-They were known as being one of the most aggressive, brutal, cruel, and wicked nations on earth.
+They were known for being one of the most aggressive, brutal, cruel, and wicked nations on earth.
 Nineveh, the capital, saw men and nations as tools to be exploited to gratify the lust of conquest and commercialism.
 Assyria existed to render no service to mankind only to its rulers.

 Nahum wrote this before the fall of Nineveh in 612 BC.
 He preached God’s judgment for a second time to Nineveh with the book Jonah being the first warning 120 years earlier.
 Within fifty years of Nahum predictions, Nineveh was utterly wiped off from the face of the earth by floods.
-The prophecies of Isaiah, Zephaniah, and Jonah are the back stories to Nahum’s prophecy.
+The prophecies of Isaiah, Zephaniah, and Jonah are the back stories of Nahum’s prophecy.

 It is easy to understand why God is a jealous God when looking at jealousy as love in action.
-God refuses to share the human heart with any rival, not because He is selfish and wants us all for himself because He knows that loyalty to Him depends on how morally life is lived.
+God refuses to share the human heart with any rival, not because He is selfish and wants us all to himself because He knows that loyalty to Him depends on how morally life is lived.
 He is not jealous of us, He is jealous for us.

 There is a story of the agnostic who teased a Christian farmer who refused to work his fields on Sunday.
 The agnostic went out each Sunday to work in his fields, and at the end of the year he came to his Christian neighbor and taunted him.
 He said, “Look, you are a Christian, and you do not work on Sunday.
 You have had a fairly good crop.
 Look at the way God blessed me.
 I have worked every Sunday, and look at the abundance of grain that I have.
 Why this has been one of the richest October harvests that I have ever had.”
 The Christian farmer turned to him and said, “Yes, but God does not always settle his accounts in October.”